cedar-policy/rfcs/text/0008-partial-schema-validation.md

 ## Missing attributes

 A record type, including when written as part of entity type or action context attributes, does not need to list every attribute in that record.
-In the basic example shown earlier an error was reported for an incorrect operand while ignoring an access to an undeclared attribute.
+In the basic example shown earlier, an error was reported for an incorrect operand while ignoring an access to an undeclared attribute.
 After fixing the error, we are left with a policy that is accepted by partial schema validation even when there is no schema available.